pe712/PSC/docs/docs/installation.md

 # Conclusion

-Well done, you can start using ros, the f1tenth simulator and with some effort you can also play with the racecar.
+Well done, you can start using ros, the f1tenth simulator and you can also play with the racecar.